Jariksp/TicTacToe/README.md

 The move is selected by row and column number
 The AI follows the player's move
 After each move, the win condition is checked
+In the future, it will be possible to implement more intelligent AI